EU AI Act: A First Look at Europe’s AI Regulation

 EU-AI-Act-A-First-Look-At-Europe-AI-Regulation-01

-But with the European Union’s proposed Artificial Intelligence Act (EU AI Act) — expected to pass by the end of the year — we may also soon have legal guidelines and compliance requirements regarding the use of AI services.
+European Parliament passed the EU Artificial Intelligence Act (EU AI Act) in March 2024, marking the first legal guidelines and compliance requirements regarding the use of AI services.

 Table of Contents